On Sept. 17, I lost a longtime co-worker, mentor and friend to cancer. His name was Richard Brumfield.

 It’s a very strange thing, working closely with someone for so long and then realizing one day they’re gone.
 Every day I come across a file he crammed in some unlikely place, or a folder or label with his handwriting on it.
 I’m torn between the desire to reorganize things the way I always wanted them to be anyway, and the reluctance to alter the few things left that reflect his influence.
 At this point, his phone’s pretty much stopped ringing, and soon the day will come when people stop asking me about him, or sharing condolences.
 And someday, if I’m here long enough, it’ll be hard to even remember what it was like when he was here.
 It’s a natural process, but it’s still somehow offensive to imagine in the early stages.

 Speaking of condolences, that was the one part of this whole thing that most caught me off-guard.
-I was not prepared to have people seek me out to tell me how sorry there were; after all, I’m not family.
+I was not prepared to have people seek me out to tell me how sorry they were; after all, I’m not family.
 I found it very touching that people would think of how it was all affecting me, although ironically I think it didn’t really hit me that hard until they did so.

 Richard’s funeral service was both low-key and impressive, featuring as it did a Marine Guard to act as pall-bearers, play Taps and present the colors.
 Since he wasn’t really the religious type, it was held at the graveside, with what appeared to be a “rent-a-preacher” delivering a respectful if generic eulogy; I got the distinct impression the minister’s familiarity with Richard was fleeting at best.
 Similarly, I was hoping for more from his obituary, and found the one or two mentions on the web (at USMC sites) even more cursory.
 Surely a guy as storied and well-traveled as Richard deserved something more involved, or even profound?
 Which I guess is what drove me to start this post, though it occurs to me I’ve achieved only the “wordy” part.